 We have financed our operations to date primarily through proceeds from sales of our ordinary shares, loans and issuances of convertible notes.
 We have incurred losses and generated negative cash flows from operations since inception.
-To date, we have not generated any revenue from the sale of products and we do not expect to generate revenues from sale of our products in the next three years.
-Even if we are able to raise funds in the offering contemplated herein, we believe that we will need to raise additional funds before we have any cash flow from operations.
+To date, we have not generated any revenue from the sale of products and we do not expect to generate revenues from sale of our products in the next two years.
+We believe that we will need to raise additional funds before we have positive cash flow from operations.